letsencrypt/cp-cps/CPS.md

 ISRG only issues Domain Validation (DV) certificates.
 When a certificate request includes a list of FQDNs in a SAN list, all domains in the list are fully validated prior to issuance.

 Validation for DV certificates involves demonstrating proper control over a domain.
-ISRG validates domain control primarily in an automated fashion via the ACME protocol.
-In exceptional cases control may be validated using methods similar to those employed by ACME, but performed manually.
+ISRG validates domain control in an automated fashion via the ACME protocol.

 There are three methods used for demonstrating domain control: